 Now, I have a thing about quirky films.
 I absolutely adore them!

-And which director better than Wes Anderson is there that makes them quirky film?
+And which director better than Wes Anderson who makes them quirky films?
 A man who has probably dedicated his whole career towards making them.
 Do read Common Features in All Wes Anderson's Films if you wish to delve deeper into his films.

-Wes Anderson creates his own world, his own characters and invites us, the audience to join him in it.
+Wes Anderson creates his own world, his unique characters and invites us, the audience, to join him in it.
 You know his world is not real but you still very much want to be a part of that journey.
 Essentially because the human parts are all still very much there.
 The heart, the soul, the flaws...

 (At the time of writing The French Dispatch hasn't been released.
-Will update that movie in the list once it's released.)
+Will update that movie to the list at some point)

-Wes Anderson's first stop motion animation film.
-A story by Roald Dahl and adapted for screen by Wes Anderson.
-It's amazing how he gets it so right even with this medium of storytelling.
+Fantastic Mr. Fox is a story by Roald Dahl and adapted for screen by Wes Anderson.
+This was his first stop motion animation film and it's amazing how he gets it so right even with this medium of storytelling.

 Tired of living a respectable life as a newspaper man since having kids, Mr. Fox decided to go back to his stealing ways.
-This doesn't sit too well with the humans from whom he stole and so they decided to hunt and exterminate him and his family.
+This doesn't sit too well with the humans from whom he stole so they decide to hunt and exterminate him and his family.

-What does Mr. Fox do then?
+What, then, does Mr. Fox do?
 Well, he is fantastic.
 So he does whatever it is he is fantastic at doing.

 Also, if you have watched the movie, tell me your heart didn't skip a beat at the "Excuse me.
 May I cut in?" part.
 What a line man!
 Interjected so perfectly.
 I am in awe!